pepegar/courses-and-presentations/slides-md/pt/04-lists-iteration.md

 ## Demo

-Let's refresh how we can change the value of a variable in Spyder.
+Let's refresh how we can change the value of a variable in the editor.

 # Iteration